sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Feb 27, 2022 - Session 36

+Went to church.
+Decided to stake out the church to catch the vandal.

 ### Mar 6, 2022 - Session 37

 Chased the guy.
 Met w Rodani.